 In the area of environmental law, Mr. Wechsler assists clients with litigation, permit applications, and agency negotiations, and advises them on the impact of applicable laws.
-Mr. Wechsler has represented clients in the litigation and resolution of environmental matters in the areas of water quality, air quality, solid waste, hazardous waste and NEPA.
+Mr. Wechsler has represented clients in the litigation and resolution of environmental matters in the areas of water quality, air quality, solid waste, hazardous waste, toxic torts, and NEPA.
 He also has experience with the Endangered Species Act, CERCLA, and the defense of environmental contamination claims.
 Mr. Wechsler has represented clients before the New Mexico Environment Department, the Environmental Improvement Board, the Water Quality Control Commission and state and federal courts.
 He has also represented clients in matters involving federal agencies, including the United States Bureau of Land Management, the United States Bureau of Reclamation, the Environmental Protection Agency, the United States Corps of Engineers, the United States Fish and Wildlife Service, and the United States Forest Service.
-Representative environmental clients include many of the leading energy companies operating in New Mexico, water and electric utilities, national laboratories, and municipalities.
+Representative environmental clients include many of the leading energy companies operating in New Mexico, water and electric utilities, national laboratories, state agencies, and municipalities.

 University of Utah School of Law

 Certificate in Environmental and Resources Law

 Editor in Chief, Journal of Land, Resources, & Environmental Law (2001-02)

 Order of the Coif

 Law Clerk to the Honorable Bruce D. Black, United States District Judge for the District of New Mexico